SumitsHub/react-redux/redux_codevolution/NOTES.md

 # react-redux hooks
 1. useDispatch hook - provides function to dispatch an action
 2. useSelector - using useSelector we can select desired state, callback passed to useSelector received state object as argument and using that state we can return specific state value

+# Asynchronous actions using redux-thunk
+thunk allows to return function with dispatch function as an argument instead of pure JS objects